The J.Crew Factory Walker Vest has long been a favorite here at Gentleman Within and for good reason.

 The J.Crew Factory Walker vest comes in at $79.50 retail, but I’d never buy it at full price, especially considering JCF is always running promotions.
-In fact, right now you can snag one for just $34.95 (56% off) for their Black Friday/Cyber Monday sale.
+In fact, right now you can snag one for just $34.95 (56% off).

 At more than half off, the JCF Walker vest is a steal and some.
 Counting cost per wear, these vests are one of the best value items in my closet.
 And with the popularity of these vests, JCF often refreshes with new colorways.

 I just checked and they actually have a flannel-lined vest in a grey/teal-esque colorway.
 Another versatile option that could add a little weight to these vests, making them even more ideal for fall weather.

 You can find the JCF Walker vest in sizes XS, S, M, L, XL, XXL.
 They fit pretty true to size and run a little bit on the shorter side, though vests shouldn’t be worn long anyway.